War of 1812: Long-term consequences

-The border between the United States and Canada remained essentially unchanged by the war, with neither side gaining meaningful amounts of territory.
+The border between the United States and Canada remained essentially unchanged by the war, with neither side making meaningful territorial gains.
 Despite the Treaty of Ghent not addressing the original points of contention and establishing the status quo ante bellum, relations between the United States and Britain changed drastically.
 The issue of impressment also became irrelevant as the Royal Navy no longer needed sailors after the war.

 The long-term results of the war were generally satisfactory for both the United States and Great Britain.
 Except for occasional border disputes and some tensions during and after the American Civil War, relations between the United States and Britain remained peaceful for the rest of the 19th century.
 In the 20th century, spurred by multiple world conflicts, the two countries became close allies.
-Historian Troy Bickham argues that each participant defined success in a different way; the new American republic could claim victory in its independence from London being assured, and Native American opposition to westward expansion was removed.
 The memory of the conflict played a major role in helping to consolidate a Canadian national identity after 1867, the year of Canadian confederation.
-The British retained Canada, but their attention was overwhelmingly devoted to celebrating the defeat of Napoleon.

 The Rush–Bagot Treaty between the United States and Britain was enacted in 1817.
 It demilitarized the Great Lakes and Lake Champlain, where many British naval arrangements and forts still remained.
 The treaty laid the basis for a demilitarized boundary.
 It remains in effect to this day.

-Britain defeated the American invasions of Canada and its own invasion of the United States was defeated in Maryland, New York and New Orleans.
-After two decades of intense warfare against France, Britain was in no mood for further conflict with the United States and focused on expanding the British Empire into India.
-Border adjustments between the United States and British North America were made in the Treaty of 1818.

 Bermuda

-Bermuda had been largely left to the defences of its own militia and privateers before American independence, but the Royal Navy had begun buying up land and operating from there beginning in 1795.
-As construction work progressed through the first half of the 19th century, Bermuda became the permanent naval headquarters in Western waters, housing the Admiralty and serving as a base and dockyard.
+Bermuda had been largely left to the defences of its own militia and privateers before American independence, but the Royal Navy had begun buying up land and operating from there beginning in 1795, after a number of years spent surveying the reefs to find Hurd's channel (which enabled large frigates and ships of the line to pass through the surrounding reefs to Murray's Anchorage and the enclosed harbours).
+As construction work progressed through the first half of the 19th century, Bermuda became an Imperial fortress and the permanent naval headquarters for the Western hemisphere, housing the Admiralty and serving as a base and dockyard.
 Defence infrastructure remained the central leg of Bermuda's economy until after World War II.